Pedrodpj92/Afferents_learning/README.md

 #### config_parameters_general.csv
   * _data_id_: Identifier of an specific configuration.
 It must be **unique** in this file.
 The word "default" is reserved and should not be used.
-  * _path_id_: This variable works as a [foregin key](https://en.wikipedia.org/wiki/Foreign_key) to relate information about input data.
+  * _path_id_: This variable works as a [foregin key](https://en.wikipedia.org/wiki/Foreign_key) to relate information about input data, which information is stored in config_parameters_in_paths.csv.
 This variable can has repeated values in this general table.
-Information about input data is store in config_parameters_in_paths.csv.
   * _index_in_afferent_: Points the column selected in afferents input file (See config_parameters_in_paths.csv).
   * _aff_className_: The label assigned to the column class, just ornamental.
   * _aff_spNumber_: The number of spikes produced by analyzed afferent.
   * _n_trials_: The number of trials for boosting used for train a C5.0 model ( [see C5.0 documentation](https://cran.r-project.org/web/packages/C50/C50.pdf) ).
   * _isSubset_: This parameters points if the configuration uses the whole set of neurons or part of it.
 For example, if our neurons input file has 80 neurons, but we only wish to use 13 of them.
 Values are TRUE or FALSE.
   * _n_neurons_used_: The number of neurons involved in the configuration.
   * _n_neurons_total_: The total amount of neurons in the input neuron file.
-This number should be the same as n_nuerons_used if isSubset if FALSE.
+This number should be the same as _n_nuerons_used_ if _isSubset_ if FALSE.
   * _description_: Not readed by the system, just for help to the user about details for each configuration. **If it is not empty in a row, should be surrounded by quotes (" ")**
   * _notes_: Not readed by the system, just for help to the user about the execution or any question that must be taken into account.
 As description, must be surrounded by quotes.

 #### config_parameters_in_paths.csv
-Any input folder should be exists before run the system.
+Any input folder should exist before we run the system.
   * _path_id_: Identifier of input files.
 Each occurrence must be unique in this file.
 In general configuration there is a variable which works as foreign key and points to the rows matched in this file.
   * _path_in_neurons_: Relative path to neurons file in csv format.
   * _path_in_afferents_: Relative path to afferents file in csv format.